RuneSchool/RuneSchool.github.io/_posts/2024-4-13-rune-school-spelling-system-faq.md

 If you don't have the NORTH-FORCE merger, you can spell NORTH words with ᚩᚱ and FORCE words with ᚩᚹᚱ.
 If there are no potential homophones that need distinguishing, it is recommended to stick with ᚩᚱ.

+## Don't have WINE-WHINE merger

+If ["wine" sounds different than "whine"](https://en.wikipedia.org/wiki/Pronunciation_of_English_%E2%9F%A8wh%E2%9F%A9#Wine%E2%80%93whine_merger) to you, you should use ᚹ for "wine" and ᚻ‍ᚹ for "whine".

+For people that say them the same, they will be able to understand your writing just fine.
+But this rune combo ᚻ‍ᚹ is not used in the spelling standard just because it doesn't exist in the majority of standard english varieties today.

 ## Chews sounds different than choose

 If "chews" sounds different than "choose", you can use ᛁᚹ for "chews" and ᚣᚹ for "choose".